topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 <img src="/classify-mnist-digits-keras/conv.png" />

-For further detail about Convolutiona Neural Networks you can visit http://cs231n.stanford.edu/ or go the [bibligraphy section](#bibliography).
+For further detail about Convolutiona Neural Networks you can visit http://cs231n.stanford.edu/ or go the [bibliography section](#bibliography).

 ## Libraries and modules